pevarella/pevarella/README.md

 ###

-<h6 align="left">currently, I am a Jr. IT Software Engineer @ Itaú Unibanco, primarily working with AWS, Data Modelling, Data Pipelines and APIs.</h6>
+<h6 align="left">currently, I am a Jr. IT Software Engineer @ Itaú Unibanco, primarily working with AWS, Data Modelling, Data Pipelines and Backend Engineering with Node.JS and Java.</h6>

 ###